adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/01-quick-start.md

 # Quick Start

 The quick start is intended for users familiar with Node.js and AdonisJS.
-If you are new to the framework, we recommend reading the [getting started tutorial](tutorials/getting-started/introduction).
+If you are new to the framework, we recommend reading the [getting started tutorial](tutorials/getting-started/introduction) first.

 [video url="blob:https://egghead.io/b2292c57-a44b-4a35-85f3-90fa32fa5162"]

 ## Creating a New Project
-AdonisJS requires `Node.js` version 12.0.0 or greater, along with `npm` version 6.0.0 or greater.
+AdonisJS requires `Node.js >= 12.0.0`, along with `npm >= 6.0.0`.
 You can also use yarn, but do note, that AdonisJS is not tested against the pnp feature of yarn 2 yet.

 Run the following command to create a new project.